AdrianHL/mtg-identify/README.md

 - May not identify cards with obscured or stylized text
 - Fuzzy matching requires cards to be in the database for best results

+## Inventory Management

+The tool supports uploading your card collection as a CSV file to automatically categorize identified cards:

+- **CSV Format**: `quantity, card name`
+  - First column: Quantity (ignored, but required)
+  - Second column: Card name (used for matching)
+  - Example: `2,Lightning Bolt` or `1,Annie Joins Up`
+- **Header Row**: Automatically detected and skipped (supports "Qty", "Quantity", "Count")
+- **Storage**: Inventory is saved to localStorage and persists across sessions
+- **Unique Cards**: The system counts unique card names (duplicates are automatically handled)

+When you process images, identified cards are automatically sorted into:
+- **Wanted**: Cards you don't own yet
+- **Owned**: Cards already in your inventory

 ## Future Enhancements

 Potential improvements:
-- Integration with Scryfall API for comprehensive card database
+- Integration with Scryfall API for comprehensive card database (already partially implemented)
 - Machine learning model for visual card recognition
 - Support for multiple card formats and languages
 - Batch processing optimizations
 - Card metadata display (set, rarity, etc.)
-- User feedback system to learn from corrections
+- Export inventory to CSV

 ## Training/Improving the System